AstroPathJHU/AstroPathPipeline/astropath/hpfs/Flatfield/README.md

 # 5.8.
 Flatfield
 ## 5.8.1.
 Description
 This workflow serves to create a directory of flat field and warping corrected *.im3* images files for each slide.
 In addition, this workflow saves the full metadata for the first *.im3* (*.full.im3*) for a slide, the single column bitmap of each corrected *.im3* (*.fw* files) as well as relevant image metadata (*.SpectralBasisInfo.xml*) of each im3 image.
-We assume that the directory format of the input image files is in the ```AstroPathPipeline``` processing file stucture described **here**.
+We assume that the directory format of the input image files is in the ```AstroPathPipeline``` processing file stucture described **here** and below in [5.8.2.1.](#5821-flatw-expected-directory-structure "Title").

 ## 5.8.2.
 Important Definitions
 ### 5.8.2.1.
 Flatw Expected Directory Structure